hoducanh0232001/recordingautoscreenshoot/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Use for Android 13 and below and iOS device (Record inactive in iOS simulator)

 A few resources to get you started if this is your first Flutter project: